 Using Cohort Analysis to Define Target Customer Profiles

-In sales, you want to “go after the low hanging fruit.”
+In sales, you want to “go after the low-hanging fruit.”
 Low hanging fruit can mean customers and deals that convert quickly.
 To figure that out, segment customers by sales cycle length (days from qualified lead to close).

 But fast sales cycles don’t always mean the best business, so it is also important to look at sales cycles by customer value.
 What’s the average retention rate, average contract value, average expansion revenue of this group?
 Customers that close fast but churn quickly may not be worth the customer acquisition cost.
 Customers that close fast may be smaller customers and have little expansion or upsell opportunity.
-Or be your most profitable customers – you won’t know until you do the analysis.
+Or be your most profitable customer – you won’t know until you do the analysis.

 Sort your customers by: